-Launch a rewarding and in-demand career, with VU's one-year, online Graduate Diploma of Early Childhood Education.
+Launch a rewarding and in-demand pre-school teaching career, with VU's one-year Graduate Diploma in Early Childhood Education.

-Our early-childhood diploma allows graduates of degree programs to become kindergarten teachers or early-childhood educators.
-You'll engage with units focused on children from birth to five years, learning how teaching practice can include children and families as capable participants in education.
+You'll study units focused on children from birth to five years, learning how teaching practice can include children and families as capable participants in education.

-Online learning is flexible and convenient.
-You'll also gain hands-on work experience in a range of settings, graduating with expertise in early-childhood learning built on a strong sense of social justice.
+You'll also gain hands-on work experience in a range of settings, including childcare and kindergartens, graduating with expertise in early-childhood learning built on a strong sense of social justice.

 Gain insight into the early years by studying these fascinating areas:

 - education and curriculum studies focused on childhood and relationships

 - ethical early-childhood professional practice.